Personality and History

 Fall 2009: Crane #213 and mate #218 wintered at a national wildlife refuge in Morgan County, Alabama.

-Spring 2013: Crane #213 and mate #218 were detected arriving back at Wisconsin's Necedah NWR on March 30.
-They soon had a nest together.
+Spring 2013: Crane #13-02 and mate #18-02 were detected arriving back at Wisconsin's Necedah NWR on March 30.
+They soon had a nest together, but the nest failed and the pair did not re-nest this summer.

 Back to "Meet the Flock 2002"